Cake by Jo Ann Thweatt shown here. Copyright 2011 Jo Ann Thweatt

 Our guest Judge/Instructor this year was Jay Qualls and Leigh Sipe, co-ICES show Director for the upcoming 2013 ICES Convention in Lexington, KY, with Geraldine Kidwell.
 Leigh demonstrated how to make a Poured Sugar Beer Bottle, and Jay did a demo on what you would learn in his class, which he taught on Wednesday, Sept.
 5th.
 He taught Billowing and Royal Icing Stringwork.
 Thanks to them both for their support and time.

-In 2013, the Second Annual Sugar Arts Show and Competition will be held on Sept.
+In 2013, the Second Annual Sugar Arts Show and Competition was held on Sept.
 5th, 6th, and 7th.
-The actual competition is Sept.
-5th, with classes being held on Sept.
-6th,and 7th with our Celebrity Judges and teachers.
+The actual competition was Sept.
+5th.
 Check out the other pages of the website for more information.

 The West Tennessee Sugar Artists Mission: